Spite Extreme Wing

 Incident on 57th Street

 Magic (2007, 47.43) ***/T

 Long Walk Home

-Five years on and Broooce summons the E Street Band again for 2007's Magic.
+After using the E Street Band for the first time in nearly twenty years on 2002's The Rising, Bruce summoned them again for 2007's Magic.
 Yup, it's a Bruce album...
-For us, the non-faithful, they all sound pretty much the same, I have to say, but I'm sure his hardcore fans love it.
+For us, the non-faithful, they all sound pretty much the same, I have to say, to the point where attempting to isolate 'best tracks' is fairly futile, but I'm sure his hardcore fans love it.
 Patrick Warren is credited with 'tack piano and Chamberlin' on several tracks, but I suspect that's 'either/or', as against 'both'.
 In fact, all I can hear is faint background strings on Long Walk Home and a more upfront part on Devil's Arcade, although the cello on the latter is real.

 See: Samples etc. | Patti Scialfa